xandekoch/timeline-airtable-challenge/README.md

 - Performance: optimize rendering for very large timelines (virtualization or canvas-based rendering).

 - Responsive axis: improve label grouping dynamically based on zoom (day/week/month) for better readability.

+- Add automatic scrolling to the timeline container when the user drags or resizes items near the edges.

 ## How I made design decisions